pkp/pkp-docs/admin-guide/3.4/en/troubleshooting.md

 #### But What About Shared Hosts?

-With some shared hosts (for example, if your only access is via cPanel or a similar web-based admin tool), you may not be able to change the file ownership, and your webserver is effectively running as your user.
-In that case, you may still be able to protect your files by making them non-writable by your own user (even though this sounds counter-intuitive).
+With some shared hosts (for example, if your only access is via cPanel or a similar web-based admin tool), you may not have the ability to change the file ownership, and your webserver is effectively running as your user.
+In that case, you may still have the ability to protect your files by making them non-writable by your own user (even though this sounds counter-intuitive).
 In a shared host, you will almost certainly want to deny world permissions to your files, but look to the documentation and support for your host in particular.

 #### A Note on Security Configurations